What is employee engagement and how does it relate to internal communication? Actually, they’re much more connected than you might think …

 Employee engagement is a broad umbrella term used to include a number of approaches in the workplace.
 This includes employee experience, company culture and general perceptiveness of employees.
 It also relates to the mental and emotional wellbeing of employees in order to enable them to achieve success in their roles.

-Many more studies, surveys, and research have echoed this.
+Many more studies, surveys, and research have echoed this throughout the last decade.
 It’s simple, employee engagement is not a “nice-to-have”, but an essential part of the business that needs continuous development.

 Internal communication and employee engagement are intrinsically linked.
 If employee engagement were the goal, internal communication would be the tool to get there.